 Authors: Stefan Norgaard*, Columbia University, Mariel Collard Arias*, Harvard University

-Keywords: Agrarian studies, geographies of food and agriculture, urban-rural inequality, urban-rural linkages, climate, climate disintegration, integrated territorial development, urban bias, public/private arrangements, economic geography, depeasantization/rural dispossession, nationalism, protectionism, global supply chains, international divisions of labor, world ecology
+Keywords: Agrarian studies, geographies of food and agriculture, urban-rural inequality, urban-rural linkages, integrated territorial development, urban bias, public/private arrangements, depeasantization/rural dispossession, nationalism, protectionism, global supply chains, international divisions of labor, world ecology

 Presentation File: No File Uploaded

-We introduce and critically engage Specialized Agrarian Industrial Districts (SAIDs), geographically bounded zones that produce distinctive agricultural products, with localized-producer networks and regional inter-firm relations.
-We define characteristics that animate these zones, and their social/ecological opportunities and pitfalls.
-We examine the role that public actors—specifically nation-states—and local institutional arrangements play in supporting and enabling SAIDs as counters to global agro-industrial consolidation.
-Moreover, we consider SAIDs as new spatial sites, or geographical arenas for critical study.
+Global supply chains, speculative commodification, and “cheap food” increasingly demand a spatial form that resists and supplants these trends: Specialized Agrarian Industrial Districts (SAIDs).
+These bounded zones produce distinctive agricultural products, with localized-producer networks and regional inter-firm relations.
+What characteristics define and animate these zones, and what social/ecological opportunities and pitfalls do they present?
+We examine the role that public actors, specifically nation-states, play in supporting and enabling SAIDs as a potential counter to global agro-industrial consolidation.

 Our investigation examines cheese in the Franche-Comté, France and in Minas-Gerais, Brazil; and alcohol in South Africa’s Western Cape (wine) and Jalisco, Mexico (mezcal).
 Cheese and alcohol often require artisanal, centuries-old production and storage techniques; their biophysical properties and longstanding cultural traditions explain why SAIDs produce these commodities.